jruels/docker-fun/labs/04-images/04_images_lab1.md

 *If using Windows: Open Putty and connect to the session you saved earlier*

 3. In the command line, enter the following command to deploy the WordPress All-In-One container.
 In the following steps, this WordPress all-in-one will receive a WordPress tool called the "WordPress CLI."
-This tools allows WordPress administrators to interact with their WordPress deployment using the command-line.
+This tool allows WordPress administrators to interact with their WordPress deployment using the command-line.
     `docker run -d -P --name wpaio s5atrain/wordpress:aio`
 The last line of output will be a container ID.